Carrots Are Orange

 This book touched my heart.
 I mourn the loss of oral storytelling, particularly from generation to generation.
 The power goes out during a storm, and to combat the child’s complaint that she’s going to die without the t.v., the grandmother tells a story of a young girl lost in a blizzard.
 She tells the story using a string.

-Courage comes through the grandmother’s story but also less obvious through believing in the art of storytelling for learning and for entertaining.
+Courage comes through the grandmother’s story but is also less evident through believing in the art of storytelling for learning and entertainment.
 The illustrations are lovely.
-The decorations in the back of the book will encourage children to recreate the story on their own.
+The decorations in the back of the book will encourage children to recreate the story independently.

 Books to teach a child about courage Pegasus